seanreichle/RPGA-Feather/README.md

-# ICE40 RGB Rainbow Chase
+Custom # ICE40 RGB Rainbow Chase

 This repository is a simple RGB Rainbow Chase test for the IcyBlue FPGA.
 This would also be compatible with any other iCE40 FPGA.